-- Mile 26 Bank of America Cheer Zone
+Bank of America (RED) Cheer Zone – Mile 12

 U.S. Trust Cheer Zone

-Directly beyond the first Bank of America Cheer Zone is the U.S. Trust Cheer Zone, at the intersection of Adams Street and Wacker Drive.
+Directly beyond the Bank of America (RED) Cheer Zone at Mile 12 is the U.S. Trust Cheer Zone, at the intersection of Adams Street and Wacker Drive.
 You can support runners at one of the most scenic points of the course, just before they cross the Chicago River and approach the half marathon checkpoint.
 The energy is certain to be high with the second half of the race on the horizon.

 Merrill Lynch Cheer Zones